BeraSenol/Chess-Game-Java-2.0/README.md

 Clicking on piece will reveal it's legal moves, click tile to move or re-select another piece to reveal it's legal moves, white always begins.

-Options in a menu bar will be implemented to easily select player color etc (For now change playerColor in GameWindow.java ln30 to PlayerColor.Black to play as black).
+Options in a menu bar will be implemented to easily select player color etc (For now change `playerColor` in `ln30:GameWindow.java` to `PlayerColor.Black` to play as black).

+Default:
-`private static PlayerColor playerColor = PlayerColor.BLACK;`
+`private static PlayerColor playerColor = PlayerColor.WHITE;`
 <br/>
 <br/>